 - Disease: Wild animals carry many different diseases and parasites, some of which are transmissible to domestic animals and even humans.

 - Habituation/non-natural behavior development: Wild animals need to learn normal social behaviors from their own species.
 Wild animals that learn non-normal behaviors from humans or domestic animals will likely not survive if they are released because they have not learned the correct survival skills, they have lost their natural fear of humans and predators and they may be abnormally habituated to human activity.
-As baby animals grow into adults, they can still demonstrate dangerous wild animal behaviors that can threaten human and domestic animal safety.
+As young animals grow into adults, they can still demonstrate dangerous wild animal behaviors that can threaten human and domestic animal safety.

 - It's illegal: Most wild animals are protected under state and federal laws and cannot be taken from the wild or possessed by unauthorized citizens.
 Raising a wild animal as a pet is not only against laws and regulations, but it is not doing the right thing for the animal.
 Wisconsin's captive wildlife regulations allow a citizen to possess a wild animal for up to 24 hours for the purpose of transferring that animal to an appropriately licensed individual, such as a licensed wildlife rehabilitator or veterinarian.
 Even though wild animals are cute, they should not be viewed as pets.

-Remember: A baby animal's best chance for survival is with its mother!
+Remember: A young wild animal's best chance for survival is with its mother!

 How to tell if a wild animal is truly orphaned

 The following are tips for determining whether these common animals are truly orphaned.
 For the protection of all young wildlife, please do not revisit a nest site and do not let dogs and cats near the area.
 To help you determine if a young wild animal is truly orphaned, click on the bird, mammal or fawn keys for guidance on evaluating wildlife situations and choosing an appropriate course of action.
 You can also contact the DNR by calling 1-888-WDNRINFo (1-888-936-7463) for additional assistance and to help find a licensed wildlife rehabilitator near you.